 - Forging signatures on checks, credit card receipts, applications, or other documents;

 Simply obtaining someone else’s personal information in an unlawful manner is enough to be charged with identity theft.
 However, charges can add up if you actually used their information fraudulently.
 Stolen information such as names, social security numbers and birth dates can be used for many unlawful reasons, including:

 - Evading an arrest warrant or otherwise avoiding arrest.

 Many identity theft cases are so complicated because they involve the charge for the identity theft itself in addition to charges stemming from how the information was fraudulently used.
 In many cases, identity theft can be charged in federal court because information was used in violation of federal criminal laws.
 The potential penalties in identity theft cases can range from probation to many years in prison, depending on the circumstances of your case.

 Contact a Tampa Identity Theft Defense Attorney to Discuss Your Case Today

 A conviction for identity theft can result in extensive fines and time behind bars and can limit your professional options once you are released.
-At All Family Law Group our Tampa identity theft attorneys know how to handle these complex cases while ensuring your rights are protected since 1997.
+All Family Law Group, P.A. our Tampa identity theft criminal law attorneys have been handling these complex cases while ensuring your rights are protected since 1997.
 Call 813-672-1900 or email us to schedule a free consultation.

 AFTER HOURS, please call (813) 551-3903.